roadhouse-dev/RxDbflow/README.md

                 .subscribe();
  ```

-Adding .publishTableUpdates() will trigger any onChangeListers that might be listening to changes on the current table
+Adding .publishTableUpdates() will trigger any onChangeListeners that might be listening to changes on the current table

 ```java
 RxSQLite.update(TestModel.class)